ipython-contrib/jupyter_contrib_nbextensions/README.md

 # TODO

+## 1
 I'm new to javascript, so I based my menu structure on objects, not realizing that they have no order.
 So it's impossible to re-order the menus.
 I apparently should have used arrays.
 It should be easy enough to redo this.

+## 2
+Change the default menu to specifically note that it is python.
+Then add (as best I can) some boilerplate for Julia and R.  Note that markdown is common to all three, so I can just separate that out, and add it in to each.

+## 3
 Also, I hadn't seen jQuery before, so some of my code is quite ugly.
 It still works, but I could bring it more into line with other ipython programming.
 Something like the following: